Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance

 \section{Introduction}

-With robotic systems being deployed in more complicated and dynamic scenarios, it is crucial to ensure their safe interaction with the environment~\cite{DaiKPK23, RawlingsMD17, DaiKPK21, DaiSKK21}.
+With robotic systems being deployed in more complicated and dynamic scenarios, it is crucial to ensure their safe interaction with their surroundings~\cite{DaiKPK23, RawlingsMD17, DaiKPK21}.
 Model predictive control (MPC) based methods~\cite{RawlingsMD17} are widely used for safety-critical tasks.
 However, the computation time for MPC-based methods greatly increases when dealing with nonlinear system dynamics and nonconvex safety constraints.
 Recently, control barrier functions (CBFs)~\cite{AmesCENST19} have gained popularity in ensuring safety in robotic applications.
-CBF-based methods transform nonlinear and nonconvex safety constraints into linear ones~\cite{AmesXGT17, DaiKK22, DaiHKK23}, which makes them more suitable when considering complex safe set geometries.
+CBF-based methods transform nonlinear and nonconvex safety constraints into linear ones~\cite{AmesXGT17, DaiKK22, DaiHKK23}, which makes them more suitable for complex safe set geometries.

-CBFs have been previously used for operational space control~\cite{MurtazaAWH22}, teleoperation of quadrotors~\cite{XuS18}, and kinematic control~\cite{SingletaryKA22}.
-However, in~\cite{MurtazaAWH22, XuS18, SingletaryKA22}, the CBF is formulated between a point and a geometric shape.
-This makes it challenging to adapt the methods in~\cite{MurtazaAWH22, XuS18, SingletaryKA22} to tasks where the geometry of both the robot and its safety constraints cannot be modeled as a point.
-To extend CBF-based methods to consider the geometry of both the robot and the environment, in~\cite{ThirugnanamZS22}, the authors used a duality-based convex optimization problem that models the robot and obstacles as polytopes.
-In~\cite{SingletaryGMSA22}, the authors provided a more general approach, where the CBF is formulated using the signed-distance function (SDF) between two geometric shapes.
-However, since SDFs are not globally continuously differentiable, \cite{SingletaryGMSA22} used an approximation of the SDF-based CBF in the CBF constraint.
-This resulted in a conservative constraint that reduced the feasible set.
-An alternative solution is provided in~\cite{DaiKKGTK23}, where a differentiable optimization based CBF is used, which recovers the entire safe set.
-However, the aforementioned works only consider time-invariant safe sets and cannot be directly deployed when the problem has a time-varying safe set, such as for dynamic obstacle avoidance tasks.
+CBFs have been previously used for operational space control~\cite{MurtazaAWH22}, teleoperation~\cite{XuS18}, and kinematic control~\cite{SingletaryKA22}.
+However, in~\cite{MurtazaAWH22, XuS18, SingletaryKA22}, the CBF is formulated between a point and a geometric shape, which makes it challenging to apply these methods to tasks where both the robot and the obstacles cannot be modeled as points.
+To enable CBF-based methods to consider the geometry of the robot and its environment, in~\cite{ThirugnanamZS22}, a duality-based convex optimization based approach was used to compute CBFs between polytopes.
+In~\cite{SingletaryGMSA22}, the CBF is formulated using the signed-distance function (SDF) between two geometric shapes.
+However, since SDFs are not globally continuously differentiable, \cite{SingletaryGMSA22} used an approximation of the SDF-based CBF, resulting in a conservative constraint that reduces the feasible set.
+An alternative solution is provided in~\cite{DaiKKGTK23}, where a differentiable optimization (diffOpt) based CBF is used, which recovers the entire safe set.
+However, the aforementioned works only consider time-invariant safe sets and cannot be directly deployed for problems with time-varying safe sets, such as dynamic obstacle avoidance tasks.